joshdales/tundra-css/README.md

 	- Accent: `.red`, `.green`, `.blue`, `.yellow`

 ## Compatibility
-This has mostly been built with newer devices in mind - a lot of the colour pallet uses the P3 colour gamut, I've provided fallbacks for that if your monitor doesn't support it.
+This has been built with newer devices in mind - a lot of the colour palette uses the P3 colour gamut, I've provided fallbacks for that if your monitor doesn't support it.
 Though if you bowser doesn't support the `@supports` rule I guess that you are out of luck 😢

 ## SCSS
 There are SCSS variables and mixins provided which you can use if you want to override or change things up.
 But you shouldn't really need them.